 - 1. Family Emergency Planning: Help yourself, your staff, your clients and your customers by having personal emergency plans such as the attached HHH plan: - a.
 Head: Emergency information - b.
 Hand: Emergency "Go Kit" - c.
-Home: Emergency supplies and equipment for up to 3 months. - 2.
+Home: Emergency supplies and equipment for at least 3 days and up to 3 months. - 2.
 Continuity of Operations Plans (COOP): Is your business considered "Critical Infrastructure" by the government?
 Prepare emergency plans for your business that include: - a.
 Essential Functions, products or services of your business: What do you have to do no matter what and what resources do you need to do it? - People: Staff and Clients or Customers, including contingency staffing plans - Payments: Payroll, Suppliers, Customers - Products: Providing or producing your service or product with limited supplies. - Places: What do you absolutely need to operate? - b.
-Emergency Communications Plans: How can you, your staff and your clients be contacted 24/7? - Telephones - · Radio or TV - Internet online chat groups
+Emergency Communications Plans: How can you, your staff and your clients be contacted 24/7? - Telephones

-- Conference Calling - Email or Texts - Telephone trees - Newsletters, newspaper ads and articles - c.
+- Radio or TV - Internet online chat groups - Conference Calling - Email or Texts - Telephone trees - Newsletters, newspaper ads and articles - Runners if all else fails - c.
 Workforce Protection Plans (See details in next section) - Provide personal emergency training and planning assistance for your staff. - Update contracts and job descriptions to include emergency situations. - Update staff handbooks to include your emergency protocols. - Provide Personal Protective Equipment (PPE) for your staff. - Institute OHSA Work Practice Controls, Administrative Controls and Engineering Controls to protect staff and clients. - Update ventilation systems to include HEPA filters and/or ultraviolet light treatments. - Provide no-touch trash cans, lever doorknobs and lever sink handles. - Stockpile tissues, cleaning supplies, soap, sanitizer, PPE, etc, - Provide Personal Protective Protocol (PPP) training for your staff. - Provide a link to a nurse or doctor to advise staff on whether they can come to work. - Provide Behavioral Health support in emergencies. (www.mass.gov/samh/) - d.
 Cash Flow Every business needs money to operate.
 What will you do if ATM and computers are down, banks are closed, and customers can't pay? - Emergency Savings - Line of Credit - Pre-payments - Customer Charge Accounts or I.O.Us. - Barter and Other strategies, be creative - e.
 Essential Supplies and Suppliers: What do you need to operate?
 Where will you get it?
 What kinds of substitutes can you use?
 Be very nimble and creative here.
 Think of human capital and resources as well. - f.
 Delegation of Authority and Succession: Who's in charge when you are not available?
 What can they do?
 Have this line of succession at least two layers deep. - g.
 Emergency Relocation Site: Where will you set up your business if you must suddenly evacuate your primary location? - h.
-Vital records: Have back ups in another location. - i.
-Business Opportunity Planning.
-Every emergency will offer some new business opportunities.
+Cyber Security: Make sure you have robust cyber security protocols and equipment and ensure that all your employees are trained and follow these protocols. - i.
+Vital records: Have backups in another location. - j.
+Business Opportunity Planning: Every emergency will offer some new business opportunities.
 Consider phone and internet orders.
-Form home delivery services.
+Offer home delivery services.
 Supply special needs.
 During the SARS event in Toronto and COVID19 everywhere, restaurants that were able to switch to take-out and home delivery saw a large increase in their business.
 Book and video stores that were able to provide home delivery also saw increases.